bhaney22/ECON-343/README.md

 - Download the .Rmd file to your computer and then upload to Rstudio

-**Index of R commands introduced in each chapter lecture.Rmd file**
+**Index of R commands introduced in each "Ch X R Lecture.Rmd file"**

-Ch 2 R Lecture
+Ch 2 R Lecture.Rmd

 - gf_histogram() for distributions of one variable
 - gf_point()     for scatter plots of two variables